-The Soga Brothers is a revenge story about the brothers Goro and Juro who avenge the accidental killing of their father by the lord Kudo.
+The Tale of the Soga Brothers is a revenge story about a historical incident in the 12th century in which brothers Goro and Juro avenge the accidental killing of their father by the lord Kudo.
 At its climax, they dramatically proclaim:

 “Ye who are afar, hear and tremble!
 Ye who are near, behold and wonder.
 We have just slain Kudo-Suketsune as he killed our father Kawazu-Saburo.
 We have attained the long cherished object!”